I will give you a tour of my zero waste bathroom and show you how to make some small changes for a big impact.

 Plastic Tongue scraper

 I am seriously obsessed with this deodorant.
-I have been using it for some time now (as you can see my little collection in the photo) and I absolutely love it.
+I have been using it for some time now (as you can see my little collection below) and I absolutely love it.
 Before this one, I used mineral salt deo which is odourless and I quite liked it but it had plastic packaging.
 This one is recyclable.

-I still use the same one I’ve been using for years now.
-And the reason is that I bought a ginormous stock of refill blades so now I’m going to use it until I’m out.
-You can get a double edge safety razor instead of buying and ditching your plastic one every time you’re done with it.
-You have to change the blade every week or so.
-(They are recyclable in the UK, you just have to ask your local authority how and where to recycle.)
+I still use the same razor I’ve been using for years now.
+And the reason is that I bought a ginormous stock of refill blades so now I will keep this one until I run out.
+Afterward, I will be investing in a double edge safety razor.
+You can switch to a double edge safety razor instead of buying and ditching your plastic one every time you’re done using it.
+You have to change the blade every week or so and be careful when you first get it, in case you haven’t tried it yet.

 I have to be honest with you, I tried a couple of shampoo bars and I wasn’t impressed.
-Well, to be completely honest I was so desperate that I decided to get back to my old bottled shampoo.
-So after I while, I decided to give it another go.
-I didn’t want to give up that easily and in the end, I did found one that suits my hair.
+Well, to be REALLY really honest I was so desperate that I decided to get back to my old bottled shampoo.
+I was aware that was not an option so I gave it another go.
+I didn’t want to give up as more than 552 million shampoo bottles could be ending up in landfills every year.
+In the end, I did found one that suits my hair.
 Finally!

 Body wash bar/shaving soap + a plastic bottle that I refill